pknipp/TaskRabbitClone/README.md

 insert more nav links on each page, work on admin page,

 C) MINOR FUNCTIONALITY (GENERAL):
-1) remove any front-end console.logs
-2) ensure that each view properly reflects whether user is logged in
-3) if user is logged in, ensure that each page reflects that fact
-4) ensure adequate authorization (req.user && req.user.id === req.params.id)
-  on each (front-end?) route.
-Otherwise, res.redirect elsewhere (login or home?)

 D) HOUSEKEEPING:
 1) shift image files "down" one level, as PK described earlier